 Educational visits are a very important part of the school curriculum and allow pupils to put into practice the skills they have learnt in the classroom and to visit new environments.
-We currently have two school minibus to transport pupils if needed.
-These are wheelchair accessible.
+We currently have two school minibuses to transport pupils if needed.
+They are wheelchair accessible.

-Activities also take place outside the classroom in our school grounds, hydro pool, swimming pool, local parks, art galleries, places of special interest etc. After school clubs are provided.
+Activities also take place outside the classroom in our school grounds, hydrotherapy pool, swimming pool, local parks, art galleries, cultural and heritage sites and places of special interest.